Dobby233Liu/vapor_generator/README.md

 So far I don't see this actually causing errors in decompression, neither with our own decompressor nor with the original decompressor.
-In fact, we seem to generate smaller - more "efficiently compressed" - data!
+In fact, we occasionally seem to generate smaller - more "efficiently compressed" - data!
 (It's not like this format is efficient anyway.)
 `test_data/allofthem.py` is an accuracy test, you can get a glimpse of this compressor's accuracy by running that.